JanetMatsen/protocols/_posts/2014-12-20-Nash-Screen-For-ACS-libraries.md

 ## Add Nash reagent
 * Usually an equal volume of Nash reagent is added.
 The reaction essentially(?) stops when the Nash reagent is added.
-* Move plate to 55oC or 61oC box for color development.
+* Move plate to 55oC or 61oC box for color development. ~30 minutes is appropriate.
 * Remove plate to scan spectrum.

 ## If you want to scan the plate to plot the data, TCA precipitation is necessary